rainbowgum API 0.8.0

 Using RainbowGum Builders

-For organizations that have many projects it is recommended to use the programmatic builder approach and make a standardized jar (module) shared between all your projects so that logging configuration is consistent.
+For technical organizations that have many projects it is recommended to use the programmatic builder approach and make a standardized jar (module) shared between all your projects so that logging initialization and configuration is consistent.
 Assuming we have installed RainbowGum as a dependency a simple configuration example using Java directly and the ServiceLoader is below.

 public class GettingStartedExample implements RainbowGumProvider {